 - Grow Wider

 Gaining weight and growing wider are two different things.
-By growing wider it means that chest and shoulders will grow wide and in a way body is preparing for increase in height.
+By growing wider it means that chest and shoulders will grow wide and in a way, the body is preparing for increase in height.

 - Knee Ache

 Children undergoing growth may also suffer Osgood Schlatter disease.
-In this the bones grow at a faster rate than joints and muscles.
+In this, the bones grow at a faster rate than joints and muscles.
 So as a result of more stress on bones, they start paining.
-This pain is generally before or starts of growth spurt.
+This pain is generally before or starts of a growth spurt.